juji-io/datalevin/doc/limits.md

 * The total data size of a Datalevin database has the same limit as LMDB's, e.g.
   128TB on a modern 64-bit machine that implements 48-bit address spaces.

-* Currently supports Clojure on JVM 11 or above, but adding support for other Clojure-hosting runtimes is possible, since bindings for LMDB exist in almost all major languages and are available on most platforms.
+* Currently supports Clojure on JVM 17 or above, but adding support for other Clojure-hosting runtimes is possible, since bindings for LMDB exist in almost all major languages and are available on most platforms.

+* Expect some native dependencies: libc, libomp, and libmvec.